Definition of Accelerated Depreciation

 Different benefits are mentioned below:

-- Allowance of deferred tax: Many enterprises use the accelerated method of depreciation in order to create the provision for deferral tax liability in the books of accounts of the enterprise.
-Due to the high deduction of depreciation in the earlier years, the enterprise’s net income gets reduced in the earlier years and increased in the later years, which results in the creation of defer tax which the enterprise is liable to pay in the future.
-Hence, the provision for DTL, i.e. deferred tax liability, is created in the books of accounts by the enterprise.
+- Allowance of deferred tax: Many enterprises use the accelerated method of depreciation to create the provision for deferral tax liability in the books of accounts of the enterprise.
+Due to the high deduction of depreciation in the earlier years, the enterprise’s net income gets reduced in the earlier years and increases in the later years, which results in the creation of deferred tax, which the enterprise is liable to pay in the future.
+Hence, the provision for DTL, i.e., deferred tax liability, is created in the books of accounts by the enterprise.

 Disadvantages

-- Higher payment of taxes in later years: In the accelerated method of depreciation, the enterprise has to pay low tax in the initial years due to low reported income; however, contrary to the above, the income of the enterprise get increased in the later years because the depreciation expense in the later years get reduced and hence the tax liability of the enterprise in future also get increased hence in future the enterprise falls under higher tax bracket, and this can create a problem to the enterprise in the planning of its financial projects.
+- Higher payment of taxes in later years: In the accelerated method of depreciation, the enterprise has to pay low tax in the initial years due to low reported income; however, contrary to the above, the income of the enterprise increases in the later years because the depreciation expense in the later years gets reduced, and hence the tax liability of the enterprise in future also increase in future the enterprise falls under higher tax bracket, and this can create a problem to the enterprise in the planning of its financial projects.

-- The wrong reported value of the asset: In this method of depreciation, the asset gets depreciated fully on paper, and hence the enterprise cancels the asset because the economic value of the asset gets zero due to depreciation reported; however, in reality, the asset still has the value.
-The depreciation which was earlier allowed by the income tax department can be taken back, and this will lead to loss to the enterprise.
+- The wrong reported value of the asset: In this method of depreciation, the asset depreciates fully on paper, and hence the enterprise cancels the asset because the economic value of the asset gets zero due to the depreciation reported; however, in reality, the asset still has the value.
+The depreciation, which was earlier allowed by the income tax department, can be taken back, leading to the enterprise’s loss.

 Conclusion

-The use of accelerated depreciation by the enterprise does not give the true picture of books of accounts of the enterprise, thus affecting the decision-making of the investors.
-Hence to invest in the enterprise, the investor should not only rely on the income statement or the use of depreciation method by the enterprise.
+The use of accelerated depreciation by the enterprise does not give the true picture of the books of accounts of the enterprise, thus affecting the investors’ decision-making.
+Hence to invest in the enterprise, the investor should not only rely on the income statement or the use of the depreciation method by the enterprise.
 Like the cash flow statement, the other financial statements should also be studied before investing in the enterprise.
-Also, the other information like present tax liability and the expected future tax liability of the enterprise due to the use of accelerated depreciation should be thoroughly studied by the investor before investing in the enterprise.
+Also, the investor should thoroughly study other information like present tax liability and the expected future tax liability of the enterprise due to the use of accelerated depreciation before investing in the enterprise.

 Recommended Articles

 This is a guide to Accelerated Depreciation.
-Here we also discuss the definition and accelerated depreciation deductions along with benefits and disadvantages.
+Here we also discuss the definition, accelerated depreciation deductions, benefits, and disadvantages.
 You may also have a look at the following articles to learn more –